Morgan-Sell/caiso-price-forecast/README.md

 To compare the modeling approaches, I performed a ten-day forecast of the California Independent System Operator (CAISO) hourly price in the day-ahead market at each of the main trading hubs, i.e. NP15, SP15, and ZP26.
 The image below shows how California electricity market is distributed among these three hubs/regions.

-I used the root mean squared error (RMSE) to evaluate the forecasting methods.
-It is used to score there forecast methods on the same denomination ($ / MWh) as the electricity price.
+I used the root mean squared error (RMSE) to evaluate the forecasting methods which allows the metric to be same denomination ($/MWh) as the price of electricity.
 The LSTM outperformed ARIMA for all three hubs.
 LSTM resulted in a RMSE that was 30% to 40% less than the RMSE achieved by the ARIMA model.

-For illustrative purposes, I have solely referenced NP-15 throughout the file; otherwise, the REAME file would be 3x longer and provide no additional insight.
+For illustrative purposes, I have solely referenced NP-15 throughout the file; otherwise, the README file would be 3x longer and provide no additional insight.

 ![CAISO Hubs](https://github.com/Morgan-Sell/caiso-price-forecast/blob/master/images/caiso_hubs.png)